1. Heart Health protectors

 1.4.
 If you smoke, STOP Use a free NHS local stop smoking service.
 Public Health England guidance.
 Smoking one cigarette a day has a risk of heart disease and stroke, half that for people who smoke 20 a day.
 Means no safe level of smoking for you!
 So quit instead of cutting down .
 Within 4-5 years of quitting smoking, your stroke risk is reduced to that of a non-smoker [WHO].

-2. Nine ways to prevent heart diseases and live 8 to 9 years longer
+2. Nine ways to prevent heart diseases and live 9 to 16 years longer [USA AHA statistics tell you how many years you could gain by keeping heart disease at bay]

 Step 2.
 Here are common heart disease symptoms that are probably nothing, but should never be ignored.
 Understand poor heart health warnings from your own body – watch out for these: